markusweimer/markusweimer.github.io/_posts/2022-01-30-hyperv-webcam.md

 Your rooter will be able to tell you.
 Or use the hostname.
 For me, it is `mweimer-homevm`

-## Step 3: Connnect via Remote Desktop Clien forward the webcam
+## Step 3: Connect via Remote Desktop Client and forward the webcam

 ![Screen recording of the needed configuration](/img/2022-01-30-configure_rdp.gif)